 - If you are found ineligible, you will receive a determination explaining the reason.
 If you disagree, you may request a hearing within 30 days from the date of the determination.
 For more information go to the Unemployment Insurance Appeal Board website.

-For detailed information about how to certify for weekly benefits, please read the New York State Unemployment Insurance Claimant Handbook.
+For detailed information about Unemployment Insurance benefits, please read the Claimant Handbook.